We accept the Canadian Dental Care Plan (CDCP), click here to learn more

 Schedule an Appointment With Gateway Dentistry Group Today

 Don’t wait to talk to us about bleeding gums or what could be the beginning stages of periodontal disease.
 We want you to benefit from optimal dental health, and that’s why we work to stop conditions like gum disease in their tracks.
-Our team of dentists and periodontists are available for emergency visits as well as appointments and offer dental sedation options for all ages.
+Our team of dentists is available for emergency visits as well as appointments and offer dental sedation options for all ages.

 If you would like to learn more about treatment options or would like to schedule an appointment with one of our dentists in Grande Prairie, give us a call at 1-780-539-3555 or fill out our online contact form today!